We consulted on our plans in autumn 2017. The consultation report is now available on the Cycle Superhighway 9 consultation page.

 The route would form part of London's expanding network of Cycle Superhighways.

-These are an important part of the Mayor's draft Transport Strategy and Healthy Streets approach, which aim to encourage walking, cycling and using public transport, and make London greener, healthier and more pleasant.
+These are an important part of the Mayor's Transport Strategy and Healthy Streets approach, which aim to encourage walking, cycling and using public transport, and make London greener, healthier and more pleasant.

 The proposed changes between Kensington Olympia and Brentford town centre include: